-The CDM window occurs three times each academic year (summer, fall, and spring) and is available to all middle and high school students seeking credit for select high school courses taught in the district under SBoE policy CCRE-001, Section 8.
+The CDM window occurs three times each academic year at specific times in the spring, summer, and fall.
+It is available to all middle and high school students seeking credit for select high school courses taught in the district under SBoE policy CCRE-001, Section 8.
 For further information about CDM, talk with your school counselor or go to www.gcsnc.com and search for Credit by Demonstrated Mastery.